levontumanyan/Cgames/blockbreaker/README.md

 ## Todos
 - create a game loop
-- create a coordinate struct
 - create a block struct - coordinate member, unsigned char length, unsigned char health (0..3)
-- create a ncurses screen -
-- create the bottom bar - have it be moved with keyboard arrows first then later maybe with mouse
 - create levels when all the blocks are broken proceed to next level - function name constructlevel
 	- accepts the level number
 	- creates the appropriate number of blocks